SQUARE-WAVES/teejay/README.md

 # is this ready for production?

 The short answer is "maybe, but be very careful" I've been using this on my personal projects for a few years with no major issues, but I'm the guy who wrote it, and those personal sites don't see tons of traffic or have people trying to hack them or anything.
-I would advise against something that takes TJ data from untrusted outside sources unless you are very careful with your tag function.
+I would advise against something that takes TJ data from un-trusted outside sources unless you are very careful with your tag function.
 It's also possible that there are errors in the parser which could lead to denial of service attacks or worse things.
 This is a personal project and just hasn't really been "battle tested" enough for me to tell you it's super robust.
 Anyways if you decide to use it for something that would be neat and I'd be happy to help with issues.

 # tips and tricks!

 # about the tag stack

 the tag stack lets you have the same tag be interpreted in different ways depending on context.
-For example "key" might mean one kind of thing for an api client, and another thing for a gearshaft.
+For example "key" might mean one kind of thing for an api client, and another thing for a gear shaft.
 By adding this context, tag functions can more easily be built up by composing smaller tag functions made in isolation.

 However you don't ever need to do this, for simple enough things just having a flat set of tags and ignoring the stack is fine.

-# what kinds of charachters are allowed in tags?
+# what kinds of characters are allowed in tags?

 What you can put in a tag is limited to a single word featuring the letters a-z (lower case only) the digits 0-9 and the character "_" no spaces no special chars (other than _)
 I made them real simple because I think the best way to make stuff like this work is to compose tags rather than have really complicated tags.

 ### tag order:

 the order tags will be interpreted is well defined, though I don't know the word for it.
 I call it "lexical stack." basically when the parser reads a tag, it puts it in a stack and moves to the value afterwards.
 If it parses the whole value (string,number,array,null,nothing) without finding another tag.
 It pops the first tag off the stack and passes it and the value into the tag function.
 If it finds another tag it pushes that on to the stack and starts over.
-Once the stack is clear, the next tag on the next json value as it's read will be the next one to show up so for example, in this input the tags will be executed in the order of their names
+Once the stack is clear, the next tag on the next JSON value as it's read will be the next one to show up so for example, in this input the tags will be executed in the order of their names

 ```
 <last>{